Bastardkb/bastardkb.github.io/fw/procyon-compile.md

 If that seems too complicated, you can also use one of the [release firmware](https://github.com/Bastardkb/qmk_userspace/releases/tag/prerelease) builds.

 Right now the code for the Dilemma V3 and Dilemma MAX V3 is not on the master branch of our QMK fork.
-This is because we are waiting for features to merge into the main QMK repository, and need to use the `bkb-develop` branch meanwhile.
+This is because we are waiting for features to merge into the main QMK repository, and need to use the `bkb-procyon` branch meanwhile.

 Because of this, compiling your own image requires some additional steps.
 Otherwise, the process is quite similar to the regular one.